How many acres comprise 10 square chains?

 Study for the North Carolina Envirothon Forestry Test.
 Enhance your knowledge on forestry with multiple choice questions, each complete with hints and explanations.
 Prepare effectively to succeed in your exam!

-To understand how many acres are in 10 square chains, it’s important to know the relationship between chains and acres.
+To find out how many acres are in 10 square chains, it's important first to understand the conversion factors between chains, acres, and square chains.
 One square chain is equal to 0.01 acres.
+Therefore, to determine the total acres in 10 square chains, you multiply:

 10 square chains x 0.01 acres/square chain = 0.1 acres.